antleaf/doapr/webroot/content/repositories/dash.md

 withdrawal_authorisation:
 withdrawal_policy:
 integrations:
-- :service: google
+- service: google
-  :feature: indexing
+  feature: indexing
-  :description:
+  description:
-- :service: google_analytics
+- service: google_analytics
-  :feature: usage_metrics
+  feature: usage_metrics
-  :description:
+  description:
-- :service: google_scholar
+- service: google_scholar
-  :feature: indexing
+  feature: indexing
-  :description:
+  description:
 features:
-- :feature: search_engine
+- feature: search_engine
-  :description: 'Yes, thanks to filter or by : Communities & Collections, Issue Date,
+  description: 'Yes, thanks to filter or by : Communities & Collections, Issue Date,
     Author, Title, Keywords, FAS Department'
-- :feature: usage_metrics
+- feature: usage_metrics
-  :description: View and Downloads (Last 7 days, Last 30 days and All time statistics)
+  description: View and Downloads (Last 7 days, Last 30 days and All time statistics)
     are visible to everyone
-- :feature: comms_social_networking
+- feature: comms_social_networking
-  :description: "The link to the published version is present on the page.
+  description: "The link to the published version is present on the page.
 Also the
     link to the version submited to another preprint repository is mentioned \L\L"
 ---